ScottW514/terraform-provider-datapower/docs/data-sources/sslclientprofile.md

 page_title: "datapower_sslclientprofile Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  TLS client profile
+  A TLS client profile define how to secure a connection remote endpoint.
 ---

 # datapower_sslclientprofile (Data Source)

-TLS client profile
+A TLS client profile define how to secure a connection remote endpoint.

 ## Example Usage